quintessence/dontpanic/RUNBOOK.md

 * XLarge - 8
 * XXLarge - 12

-Note that, for exaple, a 3 part research series with each article set as "8 coffees" will show as 8x3 or 24 coffees on the topic tile.
+Note that, for example, a 3 part research series with each article set as "8 coffees" will show as 8x3 or 24 coffees on the topic tile.